GrinonBarrett/Taksidos/To Do.md

 ###### May split the spells into their own repository and the creatures into their own.
 This would make it a touch easier to fork for folks to do some homebrew with down the road.

 Possible traditional fantasy races to add:
-Zwergain (singular is Zwergar).
-Dwarves.
-Aosith (singular is Aoseigh).
-A type of elf which is used to life distant from other races, they are adept in woods and caverns.
-Alderolves (singular is alderalv).
+* Alderolves (singular is alderalv).
 A dark elf that lingers in the woods.
 Their woodland domain is a gateway to a dark bog-forest world.
 May simply make this a creature instead.
-Vilaves (singular Vilalf).
-A type of elf.
-Hulderveis (Singular Huldralf).
-A type of elf.
+* Hulderveis (Singular Huldralf).
+A type of elf, the nymph-like beautiful and graceful sort.
-Nissen (singular Nisser).
+* Nissen (singular Nisser).
 Fricken Gnomes.
+* Thursain (singular Thursar).
+Giants which cause plague.